 “Get some good naturopathic medicine as your gut microbiome will be compromised with all the antibiotics from the operation so your immune system will be “vulnerable”.
-Your body is also getting used to having no appendix which is the store house of the master set of your good bugs for your microbiome.
+Your body is also getting used to having no appendix which is the storehouse of the master set of your good bugs for your microbiome.
 So your body needs some help.”

-Correct treatment: Pure food, and Pro-biotics.
+Correct treatment: Pure – boiled or mashed vege food, and Probiotics.

 What is a Microbiome?